CORRIDOR COMPANIONSHIP

-a place to walk, crawl, be carried, slither, root, tend, breathe, feel.
+a place to walk, crawl, be carried, slither, root, tend, rest, breathe, and feel.

-• that everything depends on constant exchanges of energy; that we may learn to embrace (even expect) and live-with flux, making-with; that we co-shape each other and the environment.
+ENERGY: everything depends on constant exchanges of energy. we can learn to embrace (even expect) and live-with flux, making-with. we co-shape each other and the environment.

-• how all ecosystems require diversity and multiplicity to flourish. that new ideas expand our sense of beingness and embeddness on a shared planet. diversity brings new psychic space and the possibility of psychological flourishing.
+DIVERSITY: all ecosystems require diversity and multiplicity to flourish. new ideas expand our sense of beingness and embeddness on a shared planet. diversity brings new psychic space and the possibility of psychological flourishing.

-• how decay and decomposing (even ideas/beliefs we have outgrown or been indoctrinated with) help create and renew psychic space similar to how the planet is continually unmaking and remaking itself. how might we relate to erosional processes, earthquakes, mountain making and season shifts? how do we relate to psychological death?
+DECAY AND RENEWAL: decay and decomposing (ideas/beliefs we have outgrown or been indoctrinated with) help create and renew psychic space similar to how the planet unmakes and remakes itself (not a fast or easy process). how might we relate to erosional processes, earthquakes, mountain making and seasonal shifts? how do we relate to psychological death?

-• how do we change, be changed, make change. how do we remain flexible. learning how our brains are plastic and continually changing by the way we pay attention, attune and participate.
+CHANGE: how do we change, be changed, make change. how do we remain flexible? our brains are plastic; continually changing by the way we pay attention, attune and participate.

 1:1 companioning

-1:1 corridors support getting to know patterns, deepening trust and embodying ecological ongoingness through attention, excavation, curiosity, honestly, humification, unmaking and remaking in the service of ecopsychological flourishing and beingness.
+1:1 corridors support making space; getting to know patterns, deepening trust and embodying ecological ongoingness through attention, excavation, curiosity, honestly, humification, unmaking and remaking in the service of ecopsychological flourishing and beingness.

 community corridor

-elephant herds move together, not just for survival but for knowing. touching trunks in greeting, rumbling earth with their calls, standing in silent witness when one of their own is grieving. presence is an offering.
+elephant herds move together, not just for survival but for knowing. touching trunks and rumbling earth with their calls, hold silent witness when one of their own is grieving. presence is an affirmation and offering.

-group work gathers in the spirit of the herd—to see and be seen, listen and be listened to. no need to fix or solve, only to be with each other in the shifting landscapes of our lives. whether you are in a season of composting or emergence, this is a space to explore in the company of others who are also making their way and to remember yourself in relation.
+group work gathers in the spirit of the herd—to see and be seen, listen and be listened to. not with a need to fix or solve but to be with each other in the shifting landscapes of our lives. whether in a season of composting or emergence, this is a space to explore in the company of others who are also making their way—to remember yourself in active relation.

 partnership corridor

-enduring, growing, becoming together. relationship as a verb. an ongoingness. an unfolding, sharing, a flourishing together. ecologizing partnering.
+enduring, growing, tending; becoming together. relationship as verb. an ongoing, unfolding, sharing, flourishing—together.

 ‘to be a being, alive in the middle of forever’